-Rooms in university residence halls or university-owned residences occupied by a student will not be searched by university personnel without the consent of the occupying student except upon authorization of the Dean of Students or designated agent.
+Rooms in university residence halls or university-owned residences occupied by a student will not be searched by university personnel without the consent of the occupying student except upon authorization of the Dean of Students, Director of Residence Life, Resident Director, or designated agent.
 Personal surveillance cameras or recording devices are not permitted in any HSU living area.